How to Write Nursing Notes (20+ Nursing Note Examples)

 Situation

-Start the nursing note with a straightforward summary.
-Write the first lines so people can know what the note is attempting to address.
+Start it with a straightforward summary.
+Write the first lines so people can know what it is attempting to address.
 Start it with the necessary elements so that readers can know the nature of the situation on notes.

 Background